waynecoffee9/Extended-Kalman-Filter/README.md

 EKF performs the best when both sensors are combined.
 Laser sensor provides higher resolution position data while radar sensor provides direct velocity data

+## FUTURE WORK

+To improve kalman filter performance, unscented kalman filter is typically used since acceleration can be included in the state vector to estimate velocity and position.